-MasterChef Australia and its 3 judges are synonymous with each other, their identities are intertwined even when we seem them independently.
+MasterChef Australia and its 3 judges are synonymous with each other, their identities are intertwined even when we see them independently.

-So, what did George Calombaris tell us about MasterChef Australia?
+So, what did George tell us about MasterChef Australia?
 Here it is:

-REAL is a favorite word of George.
+REAL is my favorite word for George.
 He uses it a lot.
-So if you ask him what is the secret recipe of MasterChef Australia success – the first word you would hear is – Real, it is a real show.
+So if you ask him what is the secret recipe for MasterChef Australia’s success – the first word you would hear is – Real, it is a real show.

-George says they pick up contestants on the basis of their dreams, aspirations and their cooking skills – in that order.
+George says they pick up contestants on the basis of their dreams, aspirations, and their cooking skills – in that order.
 They do not pick up personalities.
-All contestants are all authentic, real and mature people.
+All contestants are authentic, real, and mature people.
 In fact, he repeatedly said that they are all great cooks and a lot of them are already running their own restaurants.

 Do you know there are 250 people working behind the scenes on MasterChef Australia?

-Celebrity Chef believes it is a REAL show with integrity, belief and delicious food.
+Celebrity Chef believes it is a REAL show of integrity, belief, and delicious food.
 PS: It is a delight to see him speak about food with a series of delightful adjectives.
 It’s like listening to a section of the thesaurus with words that describe food.

 George does not forget to mention the special relationship that the three judges of MasterChef Australia share.
 He fondly talks about his fellow judges Gary & Matt, acknowledging that it is their team that makes it a winning combination.
 I must say it takes a great leader to acknowledge others when the light is shining brightly on them.

-In nutshell, George Calombaris says that MasterChef Australia is a lot of little things done well.
+In a nutshell, he says that MasterChef Australia is a lot of little things done well.

 FAQs with George Calombaris

-Every event with George Calombaris had a Q&A Session.
+Every event with him had a Q&A Session.
 Sharing some of the questions and answers that I liked: